QingyuLiu/Exposing-the-Deception/README.md

 - `dataset`: is the dataset name, which corresponds to `dataset/{dataset_name}` path.
 - `lil_loss`, `gil_loss`: `True` is to use Local Information Loss or Gocal Information Loss proposed by our work.
 - `mi_calculator`: is the algorithm to calculate the mutual information, which supports KL divergence and Wasserstein distance.
 - `balance_loss_method`: is the method for determining $\alpha$ and $\beta$ in equation (13) of the paper, and supports auto and hyper.
-If it is hyper, "scales" is the setting of weights, which respectively represent the weights of classification loss, local information loss and Gocal information loss.
+If it is hyper, `scales` is the setting of weights, which respectively represent the weights of classification loss, the local information loss, and the global information loss.
 - `num_LIBs`: is the number of Local Information Block.